Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Introduction

 Most importantly, as Zakharov pointed out in \cite{Zakharov1968}, (\ref{BernEq})-(\ref{VelEq}) is a Hamilton system, with Hamiltonian

 i.e. potential energy proportional to surface area plus kinetic energy of the fluid.

-We now explain why the scenario of oscillating almost spherical water drop is of particular interest.
+We explain why the scenario of oscillating almost spherical water drop is of particular interest.
 If the system is static, then the kinetic equation (\ref{VelEq}) implies that the outer normal derivative of the velocity potential $\Phi$ is zero, so $\Phi\equiv\text{const}$.
 The Bernoulli equation on boundary (\ref{BernEq}) then implies that the embedded surface $\iota(M)$ has constant mean curvature.
 Although the topology of $M$ is not prescribed, the famous rigidity theorem of Alexandrov asserts that $\iota(M)$ must be an Euclidean sphere (see for example \cite{MP2019}).
-This is also the reason that we leave the exterior pressure $p_e$ around: the constant mean curvature is expected to be balanced by a constant addendum.
-Thus, Euclidean ball is the only static configuration for the physical system, and oscillating almost spherical water drop is the \emph{only} possible perturbative oscillation near a static configuration.
+Thus, Euclidean ball is the \emph{only} static configuration for the physical system, and oscillating almost spherical water drop is the \emph{only} possible perturbative oscillation near a static configuration.
 We emphasize that surface tension plays an important role: since there is no gravity in presence, it is the only constraining force preventing the fluid from spreading in the space.
 This is in contrast to the familiar gravity or gravity-capillary waves oscillating near the horizontal level.